pivotal-cf/docs-pks/backup-and-restore-tkgi.hbs.md

 ## Overview

 Back up and restore of the TKGI Management Plane includes the following components:

-- Ops Manager configuration, including the BOSH Director and TKGI tiles.
+- {{ vars.platform_name }} configuration, including the BOSH Director and TKGI tiles.
 - The TKGI Management Plane VMs, including the [BOSH Director VM](bbr-backup-tkgi.html#back-up-director), and the [TKGI Control Plane VM](bbr-backup-tkgi.html#back-up-control-plane).

-You use Ops Manager to back up and restore the BOSH Director and TKGI tiles.
+You use {{ vars.platform_name }} to back up and restore the BOSH Director and TKGI tiles.
 You use [BOSH Backup and Restore](https://docs.cloudfoundry.org/bbr/index.html) (BBR) to back up and restore the TKGI Management Plane VMs.
-Restoring the Ops Manager VM is a manual process.
+Restoring the {{ vars.platform_name }} VM is a manual process.

 To back up and restore the TKGI Management Plane, see the following topics: